anarchived/public-archive/0b0t.org/blackmagickian memorial [overworld]/index.md

 - ~~\_CrunchyRoll_~~

 ## Status
-- griefed
+Griefed

 ## Location
 - World: Overworld
 - Position: 8478.5 71 -1650.5

-## Archived Dates
-- 04/19/2024

 ## Description
-- a memorial too BlackMagickian, who has committed suicide a couple of days prior.
+A memorial for BlackMagickian, who has committed suicide a couple of days prior.

 ## Additional Info
-- a book was written with everyone who was present signing it
+A book was written with everyone who was present signing it.

 ## Sources
 - antonymph